MomchilMitev/notes/README.md

-# PHPRouter
+# Notes
-Simple implementation for routing in vanilla php
+Simple app for managing notes with vanilla php